nphacks/drum-dancer/README.md

 A comprehensive rhythm-based drum game built on Reddit's Devvit platform that runs directly within Reddit posts.
 Players test their timing skills by hitting drum beats in sync with falling markers, competing for high scores on global leaderboards and creating viral speed challenges for the community.

-**🎮 Current Status**: Fully implemented and playable with all core features complete, including 30 authentic drum patterns, 100+ sound variations, real-time leaderboards, and viral speed challenge system.
+**🎮 Current Status**: Fully implemented and playable with all core features complete, including:
+- ✅ 30 authentic drum patterns across 3 difficulty levels (Easy, Medium, Hard)
+- ✅ 100+ professional drum sound variations across 11 instrument types
+- ✅ Real-time leaderboards with persistent Redis storage and medal rankings
+- ✅ Viral speed challenge system with automatic Reddit post creation
+- ✅ Intelligent mobile interface with dynamic 5-drum display
+- ✅ Advanced anti-cheat system with pattern validation and penalty system
+- ✅ Professional dark theme with responsive design optimized for all devices

 ### What This Game Is